json-api/json-api/_format/1.1/index.md

 An API **MAY** support one or more "profile extensions" to supplement the capabalities of this specification.

+A profile extension is a small, separate specification that defines a set of values that can be added to a JSON API document, and the meaning of those values at the different places they can occur.

 A profile extension is identified by a URI [[RFC 3986](https://www.ietf.org/rfc/rfc3986.txt)].
 When dereferenced, this URI **SHOULD** return documentation on the extension.